 However, the assessment team strongly encourages an organization to review the various threat models that have been defined by government agencies, industry groups, academia, and other organizations to determine what model will provide the most utility to their organization.

-Critical Infrastructure Committee Feedback:
+Critical Infrastructure Committee Feedback: The committee noted that additional clarity concerning this finding would aid in the identification of considerations for standards development.
+As identified by the committee, the Defense Science Boards’ Taxonomy of Cyber Security Adversaries is based on models from the Department of Defense.
+The committee suggested of greater benefit may be the use of an adversary model specifically applicable to the energy sector, such as the Idaho National Laboratory’s Cyber Threat and Vulnerability Analysis of the U.S. Electric Sector or the SANS Institute’s Industrial Control System Cyber Kill Chain.
+Additionally, the committee noted the benefit of a final report that utilized an energy sector specific threat model to perform an assessment of the current standards and identify recommendations to mitigate any identified risks.

 Addendum Report – Section 2.2.2 Attack Scenarios Against Current Operations